 - osteomyelitis – a bone infection

-How do you get MRSA?
+How you can get MRSA

 MRSA bacteria are usually spread through skin-to-skin contact.
 This can be contact with someone who has an MRSA infection or has the bacteria living on their skin.